-Gmail ads are interactive ads at the top of people’s inboxes.
-When someone clicks a collapsed Gmail ad, it expands just like an email does.
-The expanded ad, which is the size of an email, can include images, video, or embedded forms.
-Available in all countries Google reaches, Gmail ads are a way to connect with people in a more personal-feeling format.
+Gmail ads are interactive ads that show at the top of your inbox tabs.
+Some of these ads are expandable.
+When you click one of these ads, it may expand just like an email.
+The expanded ad can include images, video, or embedded forms.
+Gmail ads help you connect with potential customers in a more personal format.

 This article gives an overview of Gmail ads.
 For an instructional article, jump to Create Gmail ads.

 A Gmail ad shows first in its collapsed form.
 When someone clicks on the ad, it would either launch an advertiser’s landing page or expand to the size of an email that can be used to meet a variety of advertising goals and can include, for example, embedded forms or video.

 People can interact with your expanded ad in different ways, depending on your ad’s layout.
 They can play video, fill out a form, click to go to your website, or (when they’re on mobile) click to call or to go to an app marketplace.

 You aren’t charged when people interact with your expanded ad.
 You’re only charged once—for the click that expands your ad in the first place.